Field Guide

 The bottom line

-You are not burned out because you are weak.
-You are paying taxes you did not know existed.
+You're not burned out because you're weak.
+You're paying taxes you didn't know existed.

 Ready to see the full picture?

-The Cost of Chaos Calculator takes 5 minutes.
-It shows you the People Tax, Portfolio Tax, and Pipeline Tax for your team.
-And it tells you which one to fix first.
+The Cost of Chaos Calculator takes five minutes.
+It shows you the People Tax, Portfolio Tax, and Pipeline Tax for your team, and which one to fix first.

 Calculate my cost of chaos